 All requirements for this audit have been completed by Morrison and Company as carefully as possible.
 Information has been researched, and this document has been made as complete and as accurate as possible.
-On-site visits have been made to assure program quality and consistent record keeping.
+An on-site visit has been made to assure program quality and consistent record keeping.